 The longer answer: Some would argue that studio homes represent the lower range of the studio home square footage spectrum (450 square feet and under) while junior one-bed is a better description for the larger studios that have home sizes in the same range as small one-bedroom homes.
 The junior one-bed, in other words, has all the square footage of a small one-bedroom home, just not all the walls that make for a separate bedroom.

 Another Answer: Property developers created a pretend home size (junior one-bedroom) to make it easier to say yes to the price to size ratio of newer studio homes that can easily post aggressive price per square foot metrics.
 While developers will always have marketing that pushes the boundaries and tape measures that are consistently generous with the square footage, tax records and MLS listings are binary creatures of one or zero. so you’ll want to know how the tax records reflect your home: zero bedrooms or one bedroom?

-Their compact size range keeps studio homes in a compact-ish price range span, here’s a look at the least and most expensive studio homes on the market in San Francisco.
+The compact size of Studio aka Junior One-Bedroom doesn’t necessarily put them in a compact-ish price range, here’s a look at the least and most expensive studio homes on the market in San Francisco.